 - Degree in English Literature.

-James Delingpole is and English columnist who primarily writes for The Daily Telegraph and The Spectator .
-Delingpole describes himself as a "libertarian conservative" and climate change skeptic.
+James Delingpole is an English columnist and anti-windfarm activist who formerly blogged for The Daily Telegraph , and occasionally writes for The Spectator .
+Delingpole describes himself as a “libertarian conservative” and climate change skeptic.

 Delingpole has written several books including Watermelons: How the Environmentalists are Killing the Planet, Destroying the Economy and Stealing Your Children's Future .
 He has his own website at www.jamesdelingpole.com .